 The GSICE training component consists of eight workshops.
 These workshops are built to prepare students for the internship interview process, orient students for their future internships and give students career development skills that will also be useful for their eventual job searches post graduation.
 It is mandatory that GSICE program students attend each workshop.

-Please note: This year, graduate students accepted into the GSICE program will be required to register for BMS 285, GSICE Career and Professional Development Training.
+Please note: This year, graduate students accepted into the GSICE program will be required to register for Graduate Studies 285, GSICE Career and Professional Development Training.
 The course will be graded on a P/NP (Pass/Not Pass) or S/U (Satisfactory/Unsatisfactory) basis.
 A major component for passing the course is attendance.

 GSICE Coffee Talks